Pylons/pyramid/docs/getting_started/quick_glance.rst

 - Various sections afterwards configure our Python logging system

-Let's look at a few decisions made in this configuration:
+We have a few decisions made for us in this configuration:

 #. *Choice of web server*.
 The ``use = egg:pyramid#wsgiref`` tell
    ``pserve`` to the ``wsgiref`` server that is wrapped in the Pyramid